Adaptive Cross-Layer Attention for Image Restoration: ACLA: Adaptive Cross-Layer Attention

-\textbf{Insert Positions for ACLA.~} To be demonstrated in Section~\ref{sec:ablation_study}, the positions where ACLA modules are inserted into a neural backbone have considerable effect in the final performance.
+\textbf{Insert Positions for ACLA.~} As demonstrated in Section~\ref{sec:ablation-two-adaptive-designs}, the positions where ACLA modules are inserted into the neural backbone have a considerable effect on the final performance.
 In order to decide the insert positions of ACLA modules in a neural backbone, we propose the following search method.
-We first densely insert ACLA after each layer of the CNN backbone as shown in Figure~\ref{fig:search_space} to build the supernet for the search.
-Similar to the gating formulation in adaptive key selection, we define a hard decision parameter $s_j \in \{0,1\}$ for the $j$-th inserted ACLA in the supernet. $s_j=1$ indicates that an ACLA module is inserted after the $j$-th layer, and $s_j=0$ otherwise.
+We first densely insert ACLA after each layer of the CNN backbone as shown in Figure~\ref{fig:search_space} to build the supernet.
+Similar to the gating formulation in ACLA, we define a hard decision parameter $s_l \in \{0,1\}$ for the $l$-th inserted ACLA in the supernet. $s_l=1$ indicates that an ACLA module is inserted after the $l$-th layer, and $s_l=0$ otherwise.
 As a result, the output of ACLA in the supernet can be expressed as

+It can be observed from (\ref{eq:masked_csnl_search}) that the output of ACLA is the aggregation of features of adaptive keys at previous layers selected by $\left\{s_l\right\}$.
+It is worthwhile to mention that the search for insertion positions enables automatic search for referred layers for each query feature.
+In particular, the referred layers of a query $x_i^j$ are those of index $l$ with the decision parameter $s_l = 1$ and at least one nonzero mask in the binary hard gating mask $\{m_{i,k}^{j,l}\}$.

-The simplified binary Gumbel-Softmax \cite{verelst2020dynamic} is used here to approximate the hard decision parameter $s_j$ by
+The simplified binary Gumbel-Softmax \cite{verelst2020dynamic} is used here to approximate the hard decision parameter $s_l$ by

-with sampling parameter $\alpha_j$, Gumbel noise $\epsilon$, and temperature $\tau$.
-Different from input-dependent design of the gating mask for adaptive key selection, here we directly replace $s_j$ with its continuous approximation $\hat{s}_j$. $\alpha_j$ is regarded as an architecture parameter and it is directly optimized by SGD during the search process.
-By gradually decreasing the temperature $\tau$, $\alpha_j$ will be optimized such that $s_j$ will approach $1$ or $0$.
+with sampling parameter $\alpha_l$, Gumbel noise $\epsilon$, and temperature $\tau$.
+Different from the input-dependent design of the gating mask in ACLA, here we directly replace $s_l$ with its continuous approximation $\hat{s}_l$. $\alpha_l$ here can be regarded as architecture parameters and can be directly optimized by stochastic gradient descent (SGD) during the search process.
+By gradually decreasing the temperature $\tau$, $\alpha_l$ will be optimized such that $s_l$ will approach $1$ or $0$.

-\textbf{Search Procedure.~} We need to optimize both the accuracy of a neural network and the inference cost (FLOPs) of the ACLA modules inserted into that neural network.
+\textbf{Search Procedure.~} To render a compact and efficient neural network with ACLA modules, we need to optimize both the accuracy of a neural network and the inference cost (FLOPs) of the ACLA modules inserted into that neural network.
 Therefore, the inference cost of the ACLA modules inserted needs to be estimated during the search phase.
-Following the formulation of the ACLA in the supernet, the inference cost of the ACLA inserted after the $j$-th residual block is
+Following the formulation of the ACLA in the supernet, the inference cost of the ACLA inserted after the $j$-th residual block as